 Christopher Harrison and Viman Tilakapala co-head the tax department at Allen & Overy.
 The practice offers an extensive range of services in such areas as corporate tax, auditing, restructuring, litigation, cross-border transactions and indirect tax.
 The firm advises leading businesses, financial institutions and high-net-worth individuals from such industries as leisure, finance, real estate, life sciences and technology.

 Harrison specialises in corporate transactions, including M&A deals and joint ventures, as well as advice on capital markets and structured finance.
 Tilakapala focuses on corporate tax, especially on structured finance, regulatory capital, securitisations and disputes.
-The UK branch has two main offices, one in London and one in Belfast.
+The UK branch has it's office in London.

 Managing director David Pert is the head of tax at Alvarez & Marsal, Taxand UK.
 Pert has more than 35 years of experience in the field, including 18 years at HMRC and 24 years on serious fraud cases.
 The firm offers an extensive range of bespoke tax services, such as corporate and international tax, risk management, restructuring and M&A transactions.